Claudiu-c/Preinterview/README.md.txt

 Run the application:

-1. Unzip the stock_price_data_files
+1. After you downloaded and unzipped the file, open the preinterview.py script
-2. Copy the folders and paste them into the directory where you have the python script
+2. Run the script with the directory path and the number of files to process as arguments.
-3. Run the script with the directory path and the number of files to process as arguments.
+In addition: All the files needs to be in one folder, so LSE, NASDAQ and NYSE needs to be in the same folder / path as the script is.

 example run: python preinterview.py C:\Users\Claudiu\Desktop\pre-interview 5